 Nov 23 2008

-Whatever the calendar says, autumn has ended early here in the northern Adirondack foothills.
-As General Winter marched over the land this past week, he brought a dusting of snow, slicing winds, and frigid temperatures.
-Hiking requires more caution now, especially because the new snow masks icy patches.
-Which is why I’m very glad I bought a pair of Yaktrax.
+Whatever the calendar says, autumn will soon end early here in the northern Adirondack foothills.
+As General Winter marches over the land, he’ll bring a dusting of snow, slicing winds, and frigid temperatures.
+Even now, below-freezing nights mean that hiking requires more caution than during the months of warmer weather.
+This is especially true once new snow masks icy patches.
+Which is why I’m very glad I have Yaktrax.

 I’ve used various traction devices over the years.
 In my youth, ice climbing was my sport.
 Whenever I could swing it, I’d seek out frozen waterfalls and spend my days clinging like an addled bat to a vertical sheet of ice with the points of my ice axe, a Pterodactyl, and the paired front points of my Chouinard crampons.
-For walking on icy surfaces—vertical, horizontal, and everything in between—you can’t do much better than a pair of 12-point crampons.
+For walking on icy surfaces—vertical, horizontal, and everything in between—you can’t do much better than a pair of 12-point crampons strapped to stiff-soled boots.

 But these are overkill for me now.
 I hung up my ice tools long ago, and I swapped my 12-point crampons for diminutive four-pointers.
 They were cheap and light, and they seemed the best choice for hiking.
 I’d just slip them into a protective pouch and slip the pouch into jacket or pack pocket.
 Then they were ready whenever I needed to get a grip.